Dear readers of ADxS.org, please forgive the disruption.

 Examples

-Quite banally: if all members of a group were night owls or early risers - how well would the primeval group have been protected from enemies if all group members slept at the same time?
+Quite banal: if all members of a group were night owls or early risers - how well would the primeval group have been protected from enemies if all group members slept at the same time?

-In other words, it would run counter to the basic idea of evolution that groups with homogeneous character structure survive better than others.
+In other words, it would run counter to the basic idea of evolution that groups with a homogeneous character structure survive better than others.

 Similar: Farmer/Hunter hypothesis

-Our observation is that professional/entrepreneurial self-employment is the domain of the Type A personality and the ADHD-HI/mixed type.
-Type C personalities and people of the ADHD-I subtype are, according to our (purely subjective) impression, less or less successful as self-employed persons.
-This is especially true for SCT sufferers, who, according to our experience, are rather advised not to become self-employed.
+Our observation is that professional / entrepreneurial self-employment is the domain of the type A personality and the ADHD-HI / mixed type.
+According to our (purely subjective) impression, type C personalities and people of the ADHD-I subtype are less or less successful as self-employed persons.
+This is particularly true for people with ADHD who, in our experience, are not advised to become self-employed.

 2.1.
 ADHD subtypes as BIS/BAS/FFFS types